succinctlabs/mudvrf/README.md

 ├── packages
-│   ├── contracts           # Core implementation of MUD module and VRF │   ├── prover              # Go implementation of VRF prover │   ├── mock-prover         # Example usage of module in MUD Contracts │   ├── example-contracts   # Example usage of module in a MUD project (solidity) │   └── example-client      # Example usage of module in a MUD project (react) └── ...
+│   ├── contracts           # Core implementation of MUD module and VRF │   ├── prover              # Go implementation of VRF prover │   ├── mock-prover         # Typescript implementation of mock VRF prover │   ├── example-contracts   # Example usage of module in a MUD project (solidity) │   └── example-client      # Example usage of module in a MUD project (react) └── ...